Uniform Conditioning: Decluster

 Declustering is the process of weighting data points in densely sampled areas, to obtain a more representative distribution of grades.
 This phase of the process will create a temporary points file (as indicated) containing declustered sample information.

-1. Sample declustering has already been performed and declustered weighting values have already been calculated and included in the input sample data file (e.g. as an output from Studio's DECLUST process) - in this situation, the input samples file (as specified on the Input Data panel) will already contain a numeric field containing declustered values for each data row.
+Use the DECLUST process beforehand.
+In this situation, the input samples file (as specified on the Input Data screen) already contain a numeric field containing declustered values for each data row.
 Selecting this option, and the predefined declustered data field, will ensure these values are fed into the Uniform Conditioning process that follows.
-In effect, these values will be used verbatim.

-2. Sample selection from a 3D grid - samples are already dispersed across a regular grid and you wish to select a single sample from each grid cell.
-An equal weighting (in effect, a weighting of '1') will be applied to all samples.
+In this case, samples are already dispersed across a regular grid and you wish to select a single sample from each grid cell.
+An equal weighting (in effect, a weighting of '1') is applied to all samples.

-3. Decluster samples to calculate a weight - where you wish assign every sample a target weight based on the number of samples in the grid cell, which is defined manually in terms of size and origin.
-This option makes use of the Studio DECLUST process (find out more about this process...).
+The "in process" option.
+Decluster samples to calculate a weight - where you wish toassign every sample a target weight based on the number of samples in the grid cell, which is defined manually in terms of size and origin.

-If the Declustered Weight method is chosen then the weight, DCWEIGHT, for a sample is calculated as:
+If the Decluster samples... method is chosen then the weight, DCWEIGHT, for a sample is calculated as:

 DCWEIGHT = NDATA / NCELLS / NPERCELL